-Students whose financial aid is terminated must remove their academic deficiencies or have an appeal approved before their aid can be reinstated.
 Students who withdraw from a class or classes after the add/drop period, receives all "F's" for the semester or a grade of "Incomplete" may be ineligible for aid for the next term.

 Students who are denied federal and/or state financial aid for failure to meet the SAP standards have the opportunity to appeal the decision.
 Students may appeal the decision in writing to the